 Lynnette M. Neufeld - Chair

-Lynnette M. Neufeld is Chief Technical Advisor and Director of the Technical Services Unit at the Micronutrient Initiative (MI) where she leads a team of advisors who provide support for program development, monitoring, and evaluation to MI globally and lead on identifying, developing and supporting strategic research related to diverse aspects of micronutrients in programs.
-Before joining MI in 2009, Dr. Neufeld was Director of the Division of Nutritional Epidemiology at the National Institute of Public Health (INSP) in Mexico where her research focused on improving the effectiveness of interventions to promote the health, growth and development of children from disadvantaged populations.
+Lynnette M. Neufeld is Director of Monitoring, Learning and Research at the Global Alliance for Improved Nutrition (GAIN) where she leads a team dedicated to the strategic collection, translation, and use of evidence to guide the design and improvement of nutrition programs globally.
+Dr. Neufeld is Chair of the Steering Committee of the Micronutrient Forum and is a council Member of the International Union of Nutritional Sciences (IUNS).
+Dr. Neufeld has extensive international experience, including 10 years at the National Institute of Public Health (INSP) in Mexico where her research focused on improving the effectiveness of interventions to promote the health, growth and development of children from disadvantaged populations.
 She continues an active research agenda, including lead researcher on the nutrition impact evaluation of the Oportunidades (Mexico).
-She continues an active role in research, teaching and student advising through on-going collaborations with Emory and Cornell Universities and INSP in Mexico and has over 60 publications in peer reviewed journals.
+She continues an active role in research, teaching and student advising through on-going collaborations with Emory and Cornell Universities and INSP in Mexico and has over 80 publications in peer reviewed journals and book chapters.
 Dr. Neufeld has a Doctoral and Master's Degrees in International Nutrition from Cornell University and a Bachelor of Applied Human Nutrition from Guelph University in Guelph, Canada.

 Aryeh D. Stein - Chair-Elect